CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-04a-NetAssist-Ex1.md

     configuration change on the network device!

     ![Webex Teams Bot Message](assets/WebexTeamsBot-12.png)

-No each time you make a configuration change, you will receive a notification in Webex Teams.
+    Now each time you make a configuration change, you will receive a notification in Webex Teams!

 This only just scratches the surface of what is possible with ChatOps leveraging the network programmability concepts you've learned in this lab.
 With great ease, you were able to leverage integrate an IOS XE network device using model driven programmability and APIs with a premiere cloud collaboration platform for communications.

 Return to the Network Programmability Dojo on a regular to pick up new tools of the Ninja, continue to further hone your Ninja skills, and put your Ninja skills to work to continue to drive real benefit, save time and money, and reduce human error.

+Time permitting, continue on to the Appendices for additional, optional content and resources you might find valuable.

+Thank you for your time and commitment at Cisco Live!